ClosedXML/ClosedXML.Parser/README.md

 ClosedXML is currently using [XLParser](https://github.com/spreadsheetlab/XLParser) and transforming the concrete syntax tree to abstract syntax tree.

 * Speed:
   * Grammar extensively uses regexps extensively.
 Regexs are slow, especially for NET4x target, allocates extra memory.
+XLParser takes up _47_ seconds for Enron dataset on .NET Framework. .NET teams had made massive improvements on regexs, so it takes only _16_ seconds on NET7.
   * IronParser needs to determine all possible tokens after every token, that is problematic, even with the help of `prefix` hints.
 * AST: XLParser creates concentrates on creation of concrete syntax tree, but for ClosedXML, we need abstract syntax tree for evaluation.
 IronParser is not very friendly in that regard
 * ~~XLParser uses `IronParser`, an unmaintained project~~ (IronParser recently released version 1.2).
 * Doesn't have support for lambdas and R1C1 style.

 ANTLR lexer takes up about 3.2 seconds for Enron dataset.
-With parsing, it takes up 11 seconds.
-I want that 7+ seconds in performance and no allocation.
+With ANTLR parsing, it takes up 11 seconds.
+I want that 7+ seconds in performance and no allocation, so RDS that takes up 700 ms.

 ## Debugging

 Use [vscode-antlr4](https://github.com/mike-lischke/vscode-antlr4/blob/master/doc/grammar-debugging.md) plugin for debugging the grammar.

-Current state - ENRON dataset parsing
+Current state - ENRON dataset parsing RDS + ANTLR lexer

-> Total: 946320
+* Total: *946320*
-> Good Count: 945667
+* Elapsed: *2964 ms*
-> Bad Count: 653
+* Per formula: *3.132 μs*

-> Elapsed: 9657 ms
+3μs per formula should be something like 9000 instructions (under unrealistic assumption 1 instruction per 1 Hz), so not much space to improve.

 Bad ones fail on external workbook name reference that uses apostrophe (e.g `[1]!'Some name in external wb'`), otherwise they are parsed.